foxtrot-roger/unity3d-OpenInputManager/README.md

 * Cancel
 ### Other
 * After saving settings to the project, the new buttons and axes can be used within a second (from what I've tested)
+* The _ProjectSettings/Input_ configuration is reset when exiting playmode